 - Oh les beaux jours (Happy Days) with Madeleine Renaud, mise-en-scène Roger Blin ↩

-- Borstal Boy – Wikipedia: “From a technical standpoint, the novel is chiefly notable for the art with which it captures the lively dialogue of the Borstal inmates, with all the variety of the British Isles’ many subtly distinctive accents intact on the page.
-Ultimately, Behan demonstrated by his skillful dialogue that working class Irish Catholics and English Protestants actually had more in common with one another through class than they had supposed, and that alleged barriers of religion and ethnicity were merely superficial and imposed by a fearful middle class.” ↩
+- Borstal Boy – Wikipedia: “From a technical standpoint, the novel is chiefly notable for the art with which it captures the lively dialogue of the Borstal inmates, with all the many subtly distinctive accents from the variety of the British Isles intact on the page.
+Ultimately, Behan demonstrated by his skillful dialogue that working class Irish Catholics and English Protestants actually had more in common with one another across class barriers than they had supposed, and that alleged barriers of religion and ethnicity were merely superficial and imposed by a fearful middle class. ↩